 What does it take to use this service?

 It’s easy to get going with these simple steps:

-Create an online organization profile.
+Create an online organization profile by registering.

 Agree to the contract and privacy terms.